lx006097/PublicationsDraftSite/README.md

 # PublicationsDraftSite
-Templates and other tools for organizing IT documents
+Templates and other tools used to organize  IT documents.
+Templates must be approved by the team before they will be released